 Instructions

-- Then, in a separate bowl, whisk together the buttermilk, egg, and hot sauce.
+- Combine the buttermilk mixture: In a separate bowl, whisk together the buttermilk, egg, and hot sauce.

 - Allow the oil to heat back to temperature again before repeating the coating and frying process with the remaining half of the okra.
 Let the okra cool for 5 minutes before serving.